 Section 10.
-Ordinary Voting Period for Secret Ballots
+Ordinary Voting Period for Secret and Non-Secret Ballots

 The Final Voting Date shall be the Tuesday following the first Monday of November in every even-numbered calendar year.
 The Ordinary Voting Period for Federal Offices shall be the Saturday, Sunday, and Monday preceding the Final Voting Date, and the Final Voting Date on Tuesday.
+Non-Secret Ballots post-marked earlier than the preceding Tuesday of the Final Voting Date shall not be counted.
+Non-Secret Ballots post-marked after the Final Voting Date shall not be counted.

 Spreading voting out over four days, including the weekend, makes it easier for more people to participate, especially those with family care and work obligations that make voting on Tuesdays too difficult.
 It also lessens the waiting times for voting.
 You could have greater spacing between people waiting in line in the event of a pandemic.
+Mail-In Ballots will not be mailed in sooner than a week prior to the Final Voting date to lessen chance of people voting too early and missing late-breaking information from the campaigns.